 I could go on, but the important thing is to understand that your feelings are unique and important.
 Good, bad, or anywhere in-between, your relationship with your brother or sister was different than anyone else’s and so you’ll experience hurdles, triggers, and hardships that others may not.

 Your parents, siblings, and other family members may grieve in many of the same ways that you do, but in many ways, their grief may differ.
 It’s important to remember this because misunderstandings can arise amongst family members when people react differently in response to a death.
 It’s also important for people supporting bereaved siblings to keep this in mind so they can help validate and support the griever’s feelings and experiences.

 This is just a guess, but I suspect a lack of sibling grief resources exists because sibling grief is often overshadowed.
 People simply cannot fathom the out-of-order-ness of a parent having to bury a child, so when this is the case their thoughts and concerns often immediately go to the parent’s grief.
 Parents themselves may not be able to effectively attend to their children’s grief and outside family and friends may be hesitant to step in and offer support or suggestions.
-It might also be true that support and attention is first given to siblings who are younger or who are perceived to be more fragile.
+It might also be true that support and attention are first given to siblings who are younger or who are perceived to be more fragile.
 In a situation where any or all of these things are true, a grieving sibling may end up feeling as though other people’s grief is more important than their own.